 which is absolutely delicious and will simplify your cooking.
 The recipe is a guide.
 Have fun

 experimenting and try combinations of herbs and veggies that you love.

 Stove Top Method

 Place cumin, coriander and mustard seeds in a large saucepan over low heat.
 Dry roast, stirring frequently until the mustard seeds pop.
 Cumin roasts very quickly, so I recommend want to dry roasting it separately.
 Add the turmeric and beans and sauté for 30 seconds.
 Add 6 cups of water, amaranth, kombu, burdock, ginger and dandelion root and bring to a boil, and then reduce to a simmer for an hour until amaranth is cooked (amaranth will get thick and sticky so stir often).
 Add the remaining water, carrot, broccoli, greens, sea salt and coriander powder.
-Simmer for 10 – 15 minutes or until broccoli to reached the desired texture.
+Simmer for 10 – 15 minutes or until broccoli reaches the desired texture.

 Crock Pot Method

 Turn crockpot on high and add 6 cups of water and all spices.
 Use coriander and mustard powder instead of seeds (or roast them as listed above and add to crockpot).
 Add all ingredients except the broccoli, carrots and greens.
 Cook on high for 3-4 hours or until amaranth and yellow dal are cooked.
 Stir each hour to keep amaranth from sticking.
-Turn the crock pot to low, add fresh vegetables, additional water if needed and simmer for an hour or until greens have wilted and cooked to the desired texture.
+Turn the crock pot down to low, add fresh vegetables, additional water if needed and simmer for an hour or until greens have wilted and cooked to the desired texture.

-Kichadi will be delicious and effective even without all of the ingredients above (feel free to add other veggies that appeal to you), so don't let a missing ingredient prevent the creation of this healing stew.
+Kichadi will be delicious and effective even without all of the ingredients above (feel free to add other veggies, healing herbs that appeal to you), so don't let a missing ingredient prevent the creation of this healing stew.